Frequently Asked Questions

 The following questions and answers should provide you with most of the information you require.

-What is the difference between the Trustees’ Default and the Customised annuity options?
+What is the difference between the default and customised annuity options?

-The design of the Trustees’ Default option is based on the draft regulations published by the National Treasury in July 2015.
-The Trustees’ Default option is cost effective, simple to administer and communicate and requires very little effort from you, the retired member.
-It is also designed to be sustainable, i.e. to ensure that your capital does not run out during your retirement and comply with the regulations.
-The investment strategy is defined as moderate and is designed to manage risk and volatility in investment returns.
+The design of the default option is based on National Treasury’s regulations.
+The default option is cost-effective, simple to administer and communicate, and requires very little effort from you, the retired member.
+It is also designed to be sustainable, ensuring that your capital does not run out during your retirement.
+The moderate investment strategy manages risk and volatility in investment returns.
 You can draw a fixed percentage of the retirement capital as a monthly pension.
-This percentage will automatically change every five years at the anniversary date of your retirement (at ages 65, 70, 75, etc.).
+This percentage will automatically change every five years on the anniversary date of your retirement (at ages 65, 70, 75, etc.).

-The Customised option offers retiring members flexibility.
-You may invest in any combination of the Fund’s five investment portfolios (Growth, Capital Protection, Aggressive Absolute Return, Conservative Absolute Return, Hedging against Interest Rate Fluctuation).
-You are also allowed to select a withdrawal rate within the limits applicable to your age band.
-The withdrawal rate is expressed as a percentage, which you may change every year at the anniversary date of your retirement.
+The customised option, on the other hand, offers retiring members more flexibility.
+You may invest in any combination of the Fund’s investment portfolios (Growth, Capital Protection, Aggressive Absolute Return and Conservative Absolute Return).
+You may also choose to invest in the Old Mutual Shari’ah portfolio.
+The customised option allows you to select a withdrawal rate within the limits applicable to your age band.
+The withdrawal rate is expressed as a percentage, which you may change every year on the anniversary date of your retirement.

-What investment options are available if I choose the Trustees’ Default option and when will they take effect?
+What investment choices do I have with the default option, and when will they take effect?

-What investment options are available if I choose the Customised option and when will they take effect?
+What investment choices do I have with the customised option, and when will they take effect?

-You may split your investment between the Fund’s Growth, Capital Protection, Aggressive Absolute Return, Conservative Absolute Return, and Hedging against Interest Rate Fluctuation portfolios.
+• You may split your investment between the Fund’s Growth, Capital Protection, Aggressive Absolute Return and Conservative Absolute Return portfolios.
+You may also choose the Old Mutual Shari’ah portfolio.

-• You may change this investment instruction as often as you like.
+• You may change your investment instruction as often as you like.

-• You may appoint a financial adviser from the Fund’s panel of preferred service providers or you may appoint your own financial adviser.
-The Fund will see to it that the adviser’s fee is deducted from your assets up to a maximum of 0.50% (including VAT) per annum.
+• You may appoint a financial adviser from the Fund’s panel of preferred service providers, or you may appoint your own.
+The Fund will see to it that the adviser’s fee is deducted and that it does not exceed 0,50% (including VAT) of your assets per annum.
 However, it is not compulsory to appoint a financial adviser.

-• You may at any stage choose to stop your participation in the in-fund living annuity and to transfer your remaining retirement capital to another approved retirement instrument (e.g. another living annuity or assurance company).
+• You may choose to stop your participation in the in-fund living annuity at any stage and transfer your remaining retirement capital to another approved retirement instrument (e.g. another living annuity or insurance company).

 How much will I receive as a monthly pension?

-This will depend on the percentage you draw every month from your retirement capital.
+This will depend on the percentage you draw from your retirement capital every month.
 This percentage is also called the withdrawal rate.
+The table below sets out the withdrawal rates that apply to each investment option, expressed as a percentage of invested assets.

-*The withdrawal rates for females are lower because females have a longer life expectancy than males.
+*The withdrawal rates for females are lower, as females have a longer life expectancy than males.

-• If you opt for the Customised option, you may choose your own percentage from a range applicable to your age band.
+• On the customised option, on the other hand, you may choose your own percentage from a range applicable to your age band.
 You may change your withdrawal rate once a year on the anniversary date of your retirement.

 What are the costs if I choose the in-fund living annuity?

-First, your fund credit that is transferred to the Fund’s living annuity pool on your retirement is invested in institutionally priced rather than individually priced portfolios.
-This means the investment management fees will be very favourable – the fees are priced for a Fund and for not an individual member.
-The investment fee for the Trustees’ Default option is 0.855% (including VAT) per annum of your fund credit.
+Your fund credit that is transferred to the Fund’s living annuity pool upon your retirement is invested in institutionally rather than individually priced portfolios.
+This means that the investment management fees will be very favourable, being priced for a Fund and for not an individual member.
+The investment fee for the default option is approximately 1,00% (including VAT) of your fund credit per annum.

-You have the option to obtain financial advice from one of the Fund’s preferred service providers.
-The maximum advice fee which the Fund will deduct on behalf of the adviser is 0.50% (including VAT) per annum of your assets.
+You may obtain financial advice from one of the Fund’s preferred service providers.
+The maximum advice fee that the Fund will deduct on behalf of the adviser is 0,50% (including VAT) of your assets per annum.
 If you use your own financial adviser, the advice fee will be deducted from your capital amount.

-Table 2 provides a breakdown of the fee structure for the Trustees’ Default option.
-The total base fee is expressed as a percentage (%) of the assets invested.
+The table below provides a breakdown of the fee structure for the default option.
+The total base fee is expressed as a percentage of the assets invested.

 As an in-fund annuitant, where is my retirement capital invested?

-• If you have chosen the Trustees’ Default option, your capital is invested in a 50/50 mix between an aggressive and a conservative absolute return multi-managed portfolio.
-Your monthly income and the operational expenses will be paid proportionally from the two portfolios.
+Under the default option, your capital is invested in a 50/50 mix between an aggressive and a conservative absolute return portfolio with multiple managers.
+Your monthly income and the operational expenses are paid proportionally from the two portfolios.

-• If you have chosen the Customised option, you may choose where your retirement capital must be invested, i.e. you may choose any combination from the following portfolios:
+Under the customised option, you choose where your retirement capital must be invested, i.e. in any combination of the following portfolios:

 Will I be allowed to change my investment selections and, if so, how often?

-If you have chosen the Trustees’ Default option you cannot switch between investment options.
+Under the default option, you cannot switch between investment options.

-If you have chosen the Customised option, you may invest in any combination of the Fund’s five investment portfolios (Growth, Capital Protection, Aggressive Absolute Return, Conservative Absolute Return, Hedging against Interest Rate Fluctuation).
-You are also allowed to switch between these five options.
-You may switch as often as you require.
+Under the customised option, you may invest in any combination of the Fund’s investment portfolios (Growth, Capital Protection, Aggressive Absolute Return and Conservative Absolute Return) or the Old Mutual Shari’ah portfolio.
+You are also allowed to switch between these six options as often as you require.

-A switching fee will be levied from the 2nd investment switch received in a fund year (1 January to 31 December).
-The switching fee is R572 (including VAT) (January 2023) and is reviewed every year.
+Note, though, that a switching fee will be levied from the second investment switch received in a fund year (1 January to 31 December).
+The switching fee as at March 2023 was R645 (including VAT) and is reviewed every year.
 The switching fee is paid from your assets held in the Fund.

-Will I be allowed to transfer money from other retirement vehicles to my in-fund living annuity retirement (e.g. from a private retirement annuity)?
+Will I be allowed to transfer money from other retirement vehicles (such as a private retirement annuity) to my in-fund living annuity?

-No, only the retirement benefit originating from the Fund can be transferred to the in-fund living annuity.
-However, members of the Fund may consolidate other approved fund monies (e.g. from a preservation fund) in the Fund before they retire.
+No, only the retirement benefit originating from the Fund may be transferred to the in-fund living annuity.
+However, members of the Fund may consolidate money from other approved funds (e.g. a preservation fund) in the Fund before they retire.

 On which date will my monthly pension be paid?